Greater Dallas Community Development Corporation CDC

-As a non-profit institution, The Greater Dallas Community Development Corporation CDC is tax-exempt and may receive unlimited donations and grants from private and public sources.
+As a non-profit institution, The University operates the Community Development Corporation CDC is tax-exempt and may receive unlimited donations and grants from private and public sources.
 A significant portion of funding comes from local government and through state and federal grants, such as the U.S. Department of Housing and Urban Development's Community Development Block Grant and can also receive funding from philanthropic foundations like the Ford Foundation and the Surdna Foundation.

 A brief explanation of the community development field

 The term “community development corporation” means a private, nonprofit corporation whose board of directors is comprised of business, civic and community leaders, and whose principal purpose includes the provision of low-income housing or community economic development projects that primarily benefit low-income

 What is the Greater Dallas Community Development Corporation cdc?

 The Greater Dallas Community Development corporations (CDC) are 501(c)(3) non-profit organization that functions as an arm of Harvest Christian University that was created in 1994 to support and revitalize communities, especially those that are impoverished or struggling.
 The CDC has often dealt with the development of affordable housing and involved in a wide range of community services that meet local needs such as education, job training, healthcare, commercial development, and other social programs.

 While CDC works closely with representatives from the local governments, the CDC are not a government entity.
 As a non-profit, the CDC is tax-exempt and may receive funding from private and public sources.

 A brief history of CDCs